AlishChhetri/apicenter/docs/providers.md

 Uses the same API key as OpenAI's text models.

+#### Return Format

+The OpenAI DALL-E provider returns a single URL string pointing to the generated image.

 #### API Documentation

 For the most up-to-date information, refer to the [OpenAI Images API Documentation](https://platform.openai.com/docs/api-reference/images).